QuKunLab/APEC/README.md

 Details about initial files:

-    cell_info.csv: Two-column (separated by tabs) list of cell information, such as: name    notes
+    cell_info.csv: Two-column (separated by tabs) list of cell information ('name' and 'notes'), such as: name    notes
                         	CD4-001 CD4
                         	CD4-002 CD4